AndreaMercatanti/AndreaMercatanti.github.io/index.md

 # Publications
 [comment]: <> (## Peer-reviewed Articles)
 - **A Regression Discontinuity Design for ordinal running variables: evaluating Central Bank purchases of corporate bonds**. with F. Li, T. Makinen, and A. Silvestrini. _The Annals of Applied Statistics_.
 Forthcoming.
 - **Identifying types in contest experiments**. with F. Fallucchi and J. Niederreiter. _International Journal of Game Theory_.
-Forthcoming.
+Published online: _https://doi.org/10.1007/s00182-020-00738-w_.
 - **The role of financial factors for European corporate investment**.
 (2019) with T. Makinen and A. Silvestrini. _Journal of International Money and Finance_, Vol. 96.
 - **Do debit cards decrease cash demand?: Causal inference and sensitivity analysis using Principal Stratification**.
 (2017) with F. Li. _Journal of the Royal Statistical Society: Series C (Applied Statistics)_, Vol. 66.
 - **Improving inference of Gaussian mixtures using auxiliary variables**.
 (2015) with F. Li and F. Mealli. _Statistical Analysis and Data Mining_, Vol. 8.